kammitama5/kammitama5.github.io/_posts/2018-4-12-Thursday-April-12th.md

 <img src="/images/haskdatathings/h_003.png" width="300">

 - Groovy.
 Compile, man.
-- Oh no..not again?
+- Oh no..not again!
 Today is just *not* my day, is it?

 <img src="/images/haskdatathings/h_004.png" width="500">